President's Council/Senior Administration

 Stephanie Dane

-Interim Chief Communications Officer
+Chief Communications Officer

-Stephanie Dane serves as the Interim Chief Communications Officer for the Office of Global Marketing and Communications.
+Stephanie Dane serves as the Chief Communications Officer for the Office of Global Marketing and Communications.
 Dane leads a team of 15 cross-functional professionals who support the University’s global campus network with public relations, emergency communications, internal communications, donor and alumni communications, photography, videography, website management and design, graphic design, social media, marketing and advertising.

 Her career has been dedicated to marketing communications in the nonprofit sector.
 She served over 20 years at the Gateway Region YMCA; 14 of those years focused on marketing and communications to support member acquisition and retention, and growing program enrollment.
 In 2021, Dane transitioned her career to higher education.
 She joined Fontbonne University as the Director of Integrated Marketing Communications before accepting the opportunity to return to her alma mater as the Senior Director of Communications.